 Currently, the mainstream ARM-architecture processor is not fast enough to carry out a vast amount of image computing.
 Thus, future mobile phone chips will come with built-in AI computing core.
 Just as Apple introduced 3D sensing technology to iPhones, Android smartphone manufacturers will follow up by introducing 3D sensing applications next year.

 The heart of AI chips consists of semiconductors and algorithms.
 AI hardware requires shorter instruction cycles and lower power consumption, including GPUs, DSPs, ASICs, FPGAs, and neuron chips.
 One must integrate deep learning algorithms and remember that the key to a successful integration is advanced packaging technology.
 Generally, GPUs are faster than FPGAs; however, they are not as power efficient as FPGAs.
 As a result, AI hardware choices depend on the needs of manufacturers.
-For example, Apple's Face ID facial recognition is a combination of a 3D deep sensing chip and neural engine computing that integrate eight components for analysis.
-These eight components are as follows:

 The "getting-smarter of AI" algorithms starts from machine learning to deep learning, and ultimately to autonomous learning.
 Currently, AI is still in the stage of machine learning and deep learning.
 To achieve autonomous learning, we must solve these four key issues:

 • Creation of an AI platform for autonomous machines.

 • Ensuring a virtual environment that allows autonomous machines to learn independently.
 Additionally, one must follow all laws of physics such as collision and pressure to enable the same effect as in the real world.